proteinreport/proteinreport.org/content/events/thinktech-alternative-proteins/index.md

 weight: 5000
 uuid: 10013
 ---
-<p><strong>Objectives</strong><br />
+**Objectives**\
-The ThinkTech! educational programme will enable you to develop skills related to novel food processing technologies focusing on technical aspects, as well as the related soft skills.</p>
+The ThinkTech! educational programme will enable you to develop skills related to novel food processing technologies focusing on technical aspects, as well as the related soft skills.

-<p>Thus, your critical thinking on the development of sustainable food technology solutions will be enhanced, so that you are able to appraise unintended consequences like product performance or sustainability implications.</p>
+Thus, your critical thinking on the development of sustainable food technology solutions will be enhanced, so that you are able to appraise unintended consequences like product performance or sustainability implications.

-<p><strong>Advantages</strong><br />
+**Advantages**\
-Our mission is to give you detailed theoretical and practical knowledge about several technologies and skills:</p>
+Our mission is to give you detailed theoretical and practical knowledge about several technologies and skills:

-<p>Approaches for protein fractionation from plant and microbial sources (EMF = electro-membrane filtration, PLE = Pressurized Liquid Extraction, PCT = Pressure Change Technology)<br />
+Approaches for protein fractionation from plant and microbial sources (EMF = electro-membrane filtration, PLE = Pressurized Liquid Extraction, PCT = Pressure Change Technology)\
-Extrusion technology for processing of alternative proteins<br />
+Extrusion technology for processing of alternative proteins\
-Inspection of sustainability aspects of the production and advanced technologies</p>
+Inspection of sustainability aspects of the production and advanced technologies

-<p><strong>Career Opportunities</strong><br />
+**Career Opportunities**\
 Get experiences in the knowledge of new technologies and the processing of alternative proteins.
-This may help to step into new workplaces.</p>
+This may help to step into new workplaces.

-<p><strong>Duration & Dates</strong><br />
+**Duration & Dates**\
-This course will take place on December 8th and 9th of 2021.</p>
+This course will take place on December 8th and 9th of 2021.